swiftcoder2020/milestone_project_1/README.md

 take effect.

-* As a recruiter, it is difficult to grasp the in-depth knowledge of the employer that determines whether the targeted suitable candidates is a good match to the representative client's requirements therefore by obtaining a Curriculum Vitae which is widely recognised, it concisely outlines the skills of various candidates and assesses their employment & educational history.
+* As a recruiter, it is difficult to grasp the in-depth knowledge of the employer that determines whether the targeted candidates that is deemed suitable is a good match to the representative client's requirements therefore by obtaining a Curriculum Vitae which is widely recognised, it concisely outlines the skills of various candidates and assesses their employment & educational history.

 * As a user, we receive requests to fill positions on a temporary/contractual basis or identify talents from large firms therefore candidates will need to demonstrate with proof of their capability to ensure